 The preceding chapter mentioned the two types of sweep oscillator circuits most often used in present-day oscilloscopes, the thyratron and the multivibrator types.
 The thyratron sweep oscillator circuit will be used as the basis for an explanation of the way synchronization can be accomplished, and then comparisons can be made between the two systems.
 Fig. 4-1 shows the sawtooth waveform developed by the thyratron oscillator.
 This is a graph of the voltage developed between the plate and the cathode of the thyratron tube, or between the plate and ground.
-The zero DC reference level is shown.
-The

-Fig. 4-1.
-Free-running operation of a thyratron sweep oscillator.

-E; = Ionization Potential.
+The zero d-c reference level is shown.
+The sweep oscillator in this case is shown as free running-that is, no sync voltage is applied, and the sweep operates at a frequency determined by the time constants and the voltages present in the sweep circuits.
+It is also assumed that the oscillator has been operating for a short period so that the first cycle of operation does not appear in Fig. 4-1.

-Ed = Deionization Potential.
+$E_d$ = Deionization Potential.